 |1pm – 1.30pm||Participatory Discussion: For those who can stay, discussion continues through further questions and comments from the audience|

 You can come to one conference, several, or to all.
 You can come to the whole day or to a part of it.
 Squeeze in an hour to attend the main lecture while you eat your lunch, spend an extra half hour to join the participatory discussion, or take two hours around lunch time to re-invigorate your mind.
-Bring your lunch from home or buy it at one of the numerous shops around Harvard Square.
-You are welcome to contribute to the planning of future series in the afternoon, or to just observe.
+You are welcome to contribute to the planning of future series at any Planning meetings scheduled, or to just observe.

 We accept each other as we present ourselves in the present moment with our own challenges and our own potential.